-In this area alone, over 250,000 thousands birds flock here to migrate and there are 15 different kinds of habitats from mangroves to swamps.
-During rainy season the river overflows which creates the perfect habitat for thousands of animals to spent their winter months.
+Furthermore, there are 15 different kinds of habitats from mangroves to swamps in Palo Verde, all home to thousands of animals throughout the year.
+During rainy season the Tempisque river overflows, creating the perfect habitat for the wildlife to spend their winter months.

 Palo Verde National Park Boat Tour

-The best way to experience the national park is by taking a boat tour down the river to go wildlife watching.
-Rio Tempisque is fairly large and they take you all throughout to see the various wildlife in the park.
+The best way to experience the national park is by taking a guided boat tour down the river to go wildlife watching.
+The boat tour is about 1.5 hours long, going down the Tempisque River in a 20-25 seater covered motorized river boat.

-For the Palo Verde National Park boat ride, definitely your camera!
-DSLR would be perfect for this trip to capture those great shots and bring the big zoom lens.
-A light jacket (during rainy season in case), binoculars if you have one to get a close up view, a wildlife field guide if you want, sunscreen and bug repellent.
+For the Palo Verde National Park boat tour, definitely bring your camera!
+DSLR would be perfect for this trip to capture those great shots and bring the telephoto zoom lens.
+A light jacket (during rainy season in case), binoculars if you have one to get a close up view, a wildlife field guide if you want, sunscreen with at least SPF 50, a hat, and bug repellent is a must.